'Little old West Virginia' sets pace on vaccine rollout

 The state began vaccinating school workers aged 50 or older less than two weeks ago.
 The governor wants in-person learning to resume at as many schools as possible by Tuesday, long before teachers will have received their second vaccine doses.

-As of Saturday, over nearly 128,000 first doses have been administered, and 22,966 people have received both shots.
-Over 54,000 of the first doses have gone to residents aged 65 and older.
+As of Sunday, over 130,100 first doses have been administered, and 23,066 people have received both shots in the state with a population of about 1.78 million people.
+Nearly 55,800 of the first doses have gone to residents aged 65 and older.

 Mitchel Rothholz, who leads immunization policy at the American Pharmacists Association, said other governors would be wise to enlist local pharmacies.